RayJW/awesome-foss/README.md

 #### Honourable Mentions

 - [Passwork](https://passwork.pro) is another password manager option from Finland.
   It is primarily aimed at collaboration use in companies or teams.
 It is however on the pricier side and does not have a free version.
 The source code is also only auditable by customers.

 ### Two-Factor Authentication

 Two-factor authentication has gained a lot of attention in recent years.
-However, not everyone is still using this critical security measure to ensure your accounts stay safe.
-It is important to use a solution that offers the exporting and importing of keys to make sure one doesn't lose account access in case of device failure / loss.
+However, many people still do not use this critical security measure to ensure their accounts stay safe.
+It is important to use a solution that offers the exporting and importing of keys to make sure one doesn't lose account access in case of device failure or loss.

 | Software  | Description |
 |-----------|-------------|